imscott45/pdsnd_github/README.md

 Version Control with Git and Github Final Project

 ### Description
-Describe what your project This project is to show I have learned how to control code using Git, and then interact remotely with Github.
+This project is to show I have learned how to control code using Git, and then interact remotely with Github.

 ### Files used
 **bikeshare.py**